ucdrstdenis/ECS150-Project1/README.md

 `RunCommand()` routine does 3 things:
 - Performs initial layer of command checking.
-- Parses the command into a   ***char array, based on the pipe '|' characters.
-For example, if the command `ls -la|grep common> outfile` would be transformed into "{ {"ls", "-la", NULL}, {"grep", "common", ">", "outfile", NULL}, NULL}.
+- Parses the command into a   ***char array, based on the pipe `|` characters.
+For example, the command "ls -la|grep common> outfile" would be transformed into { {"ls", "-la", NULL}, {"grep", "common", ">", "outfile", NULL}, NULL}.
 This is done within `Pipes2Arrays()` and `Cmd2Array()` routines.
 - The command is checked for built-in calls which are 'exit' cd' and 'pwd', and calls their subroutines.
-If the command is not built in, it calls ExecProgram().
+If the command is not built in, it calls `ExecProgram()`

 ExecProgram() does several things:
  If the commands are piped, ExecProgram uses a while loop to chain the commands together.
 It also checks the command arrays for I/O redirects with a call to CheckRedirects(), which calls SetupRedirects() to return the I/O file descriptors and to do second and third level error checking.  (i.e checking the output file descriptor against any pipes the output may need to be sent to).